-The piebald ball python carries a recessive trait which leads to areas of unpigmented color on their body.
-Typically the head is normal looking, and the body will have varying degrees of unpigmented sections.
+The piebald ball python carries a recessive trait that leads to areas of unpigmented color on its body.
+Typically the head is normally looking, and the body will have varying degrees of unpigmented sections.
 The piebald trait can show up on a variety of different morphs, overlaying the typical pattern with areas of unpigmented skin.

 Ball Python Venom: How Dangerous Are They?